mzdun/proj-flow/docs/source/commands/bootstrap.rst

-Both those features are used by ``.github/workflows/build.yml`` file generated by :ref:`command-init` in ``build`` job, so that all :ref:`command-run` commands following the bootstrap share the same *C++ flow* installation.
+Both those features are used by ``.github/workflows/build.yml`` file generated by :ref:`command-init` in ``build`` job, so that all :ref:`command-run` commands following the bootstrap share the same *Project Flow* installation.